SeanaParker/US-Debt-Trends-1993-2023-Analysis-and-Projections/README.md

 ---

 ## Project Background
-Managing public debt is essential to a nation's financial stability and long-term economic growth.
-To better understand how debt has evolved over time, I’m partnering with a small debt agency in Washington, DC, that specializes in analyzing and forecasting public and private debt.
-Our team has been asked by the U.S. Government to conduct a comprehensive review of public debt from 1993 to 2023, exploring annual debt growth, seasonal borrowing patterns, and future projections.
+Understanding how debt has evolved over time is crucial for financial planning and policy decisions.
+In this case study, I take on the role of a data analyst working with a small debt agency in Washington, DC, to review public debt trends from 1993 to 2023.
+The goal is to analyze annual debt growth, seasonal borrowing patterns, and forecast future trends to support financial analysts and policymakers in making informed decisions.

-This analysis aims to answer the following key questions:
+This analysis focuses on three key questions:
 - **How much has debt increased each year compared to the previous year?**
 - **Which months historically see the highest and lowest increases in total debt?**
 - **What is the projected growth of publicly held debt in the next few years?**

-To conduct this analysis, I used Excel to clean and structure the data, create pivot tables for trend analysis, and summarize key findings in a final output sheet with insights and visualizations.
+The Excel workbook, which includes data cleaning and exploratory analysis, is available for review [here](https://github.com/SeanaParker/US-Debt-Trends-1993-2023-Analysis-and-Projections/tree/main/Exploration)

 ---

 ## Data Structure & Initial Checks

-The dataset consists of three primary components:
+The dataset contains 7,495 records and includes four primary fields:

 - **Debt Held by the Public**: The portion of the US public debt held by individuals, corporations, foreign governments, and entities outside of the US government.
 - **Intergovernmental Holdings**: The portion of the US public debt held by various US government agencies.